ReviewMyContract.aiReview My Contract

 IT Outsourcing ($2M/year)$2,000,000$500,000 (6 months)$1,000,000–$20,000,000$500,000–$19,500,000

 The Data Processing Anomaly.
-The most extreme disproportionality typically appears in data processing contracts.
+The most extreme disproportionality appears in data processing contracts.
 A small SaaS vendor processing your customer data may charge $50,000 per year — but a data breach affecting your customers could generate GDPR fines, CCPA statutory damages, class action exposure, and notification costs totaling millions.
 A 3-month fees cap of $12,500 against this exposure is disproportionate by orders of magnitude.
-This is why data security carve-outs and cyber liability insurance are so critical in data-intensive contracts.

 Using Proportionality in Negotiation.
 The most effective LOL negotiation arguments are grounded in proportionality: show the other party the gap between the cap and your realistic exposure, and propose a cap that is at least large enough to make breach economically significant for the vendor.
-A vendor whose maximum liability under a $100,000 annual contract is $12,500 (3 months' fees) has no financial incentive to invest in preventing a failure that could cost you $500,000.
-Making the point explicitly — "your cap makes breach economically rational for you and catastrophic for us" — often moves negotiations.
+A vendor whose maximum liability under a $100,000 annual contract is $12,500 has no financial incentive to invest in preventing a failure that could cost you $500,000.
+Making this point explicitly often moves negotiations.

 What to Do